2025 Annual Conference header with SAP sponsor

 Nancy Giordano

-Strategist, Author of LeaderING
+Strategist, Author of Leadering

 Described as endlessly optimistic, Nancy is a visionary strategist, gatherer and author who has presented 200+ global keynotes.
 With a drive to help enterprise organizations and caring leaders transform to meet the escalating expectations ahead, she is recognized as one of the top futurists.

-The world’s first TEDx licensee, co-founder of the Femme Futurists Society podcast, best-selling author of LeaderING: The Ways Visionary Leaders Play Bigger, and mother of three, her expertise and experiences range from A.I. to frozen foods to reinventing the internet, and all of her projects have a key common denominator: transitioning away from the extractive operating systems and expired thinking of the industrial era to creating the more regenerative, inclusive and dynamic solutions the future demands.
+The world’s first TEDx licensee, co-founder of the Femme Futurists Society podcast, best-selling author of Leadering: The Ways Visionary Leaders Play Bigger, and mother of three, her expertise and experiences range from A.I. to frozen foods to reinventing the internet, and all of her projects have a key common denominator: transitioning away from the extractive operating systems and expired thinking of the industrial era to creating the more regenerative, inclusive and dynamic solutions the future demands.

 Fascinated by the intersection of technology, business, society and our own expanding consciousness, she has designed and produced several immersive leadership conferences and strategic summits, champions several horizon distributed tech and emerging economic movements, and for the past nine years has been an advisor to two AI start-ups, including Kungfu.AI, a fast-growing AI services company.